PwCUK-CTO/SmartJump/README.md

 The supported type of values that can be used in the jumpask window are:
     `here` and `here()` - these resolve to the current result of `idc.here()`
     `main` and `sub_123456` - you can still jump by names/labels in the binary
-    `12ab34` and `0x12ab34` - all numbers are interpreted as hexadecimal numbers and can either both preceded by `0x` or not.
+    `12ab34` and `0x12ab34` - all numbers are interpreted as hexadecimal numbers and can either be preceded by `0x` or not.
 If a global name also matches a hexadecimal number pattern then the global name will take precedence
     `eax`, `ebx`, ... , `rax`, ... - 32 and 64 bit registers for x86 and x64 are supported.
 Using `eax` on and x64 binary will mask the lower 32 bits and return that value

 All of these values can be used in combinations, a brief but inexhaustive list of examples is below: